House of Wax poster

 The inciting incident occurs at 14 minutes when The group wakes to find Wade's car has a broken fan belt, sabotaged during the night.
 They're stranded and must seek help, forcing them off their planned path..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Carly and Wade decide to split from the group and go with Bo to get the fan belt from his house, actively choosing to enter the dangerous world of Ambrose and trust its inhabitants., moving from reaction to action.
+This reveals the protagonist's commitment to Carly and Wade decide to split from the group and go with Bo to get the fan belt from his house, actively choosing to enter the dangerous world of Ambrose and trust its inhabitants., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Carly is captured by Bo and restrained in his basement.
+Of particular interest, this crucial beat Carly is captured by Bo and restrained in his basement.
 The stakes raise drastically - this is not just a creepy town, but a death trap.
 What seemed like a chance at escape becomes a fight for survival.
 False defeat: the killer has the upper hand., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (75% through) represents the emotional nadir.
 Here, All their friends are dead, Nick and Carly are separated and hunted, and they're trapped inside the House of Wax itself as Vincent stalks them.
 The wax museum - filled with death - becomes their prison.
-All hope seems lost., indicates the protagonist at their lowest point.
+All hope seems lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 81% of the runtime.
 Nick and Carly discover that the entire House of Wax is made of wax and can be destroyed.
 They realize they can use fire to bring down the structure and the killers with it - synthesizing their knowledge of the town's secret with a plan for survival., demonstrating the transformation achieved throughout the journey.